serokell/blog-posts/typescript-for-haskellers/article.md

 Here, [`unknown`](https://mariusschulz.com/blog/the-unknown-type-in-typescript) is a more type-safe representation of `any` that forces us to do some checks before doing actions with values of this type.

 So, now we are ready to present our kinds.
-They take an identifier property as the first type parameter and its type parameters for this identifier.
+They take an identifier property as the first type parameter and rest parameters are for type parameters of this identifier.

 ```typescript
 type Kind<F extends URIS, A> = URItoKind<A>[F];